JiaPeng89/LeetCode/LeetCode 811.Subdomain Visit Count.md

 ### Solution :

-my first submission code is:
+at the first time , my accecpted submission code is:

 ```python
 class Solution: